 The "Wildcat Jazz" Band is a small select instrumental ensemble, composed of the elite members of either our Concert/Marching Band or Show Choir/Choir groups.
 The Jazz Band explores music with a special focus on Jazz, Swing, Latin, World and Show styles of music.
 Students enrolled in "Wildcat Jazz" Band are automatically signed up for the Show Choir Band (Show Choir Band runs in tandem with the Show Choir Program).
-The "Wildcat Jazz" Band or Show Choir/Choir and complete an audition to be eligible to participate.
+The "Wildcat Jazz" Band Class is entered by AUDITION only!
+Each student must be enrolled in Concert/Marching Band or Show Choir/Choir and complete an audition to be eligible to participate.
 Enrollment is for the entire year.
 Availability depends upon enrollment.
 Fee covers the cost of the Jazz polo shirt that the student may keep.
 Students must provide their own black dress pants and black dress shoes for performance.